CH9812/Object-Detection-Using-YOLO/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.9 or higher
-- Docker (optional for containerization)
+- Docker (for containerization)

 ### Setup Instructions